walter-juan/ghd/README.md

+> [!NOTE]
+> This is a personal project created to solve a need and play with it, try some libraries, etc.
+>
+> That said, **I'm not responsible if one day the app stops working** or doesn't work properly and you need to re-install it. **This should not happen**, but if a re-installation is needed it will be written in the release notes.

 > [!CAUTION]
-> Work In Progress branch, migrating to Compose navigation, view models and room
+> Migrated to Compose navigation, view models and Room KMP with non-final versions it could be unstable
-> Missing things:
->   - Store the PAT in a secure way
->   - Relations, search for "TODO relations"

-> ⚠️ This is a personal project created to solve a need and play with it, try some libraries, etc.
 >
-> That said, **I'm not responsible if one day the app stops working** or doesn't work properly and you need to re-install it. **This should not happen**, but if a re-installation is needed it will be written in the release notes.
+> Things to solve in a future:
+>   - [ ] Whole database encryption removed, PAT will be stored as plain text
+>   - [ ] Relations with [Intermediate data class](https://developer.android.com/training/data-storage/room/relationships#data-class), seems not to be working (search for `TODO relations`)

 # GHD